Welcome toTOWARDS A BETTER FUTUREThe Works of Manfred Davidmann![]() Reports and teachings relevant to today's problems![]() |

 What is AvailableLinks to Subjectsand Publications |

 Manfred DavidmannManfred Davidmann is an internationally well-known and respected scientist and consultant, and author of a number of books and reports which have had and are having considerable impact, playing their part in improving the quality of life and the standard of living, worldwide.
 His work usually breaks new ground and opens up new understanding and is written in meaningful and easily understood language.
 Outstanding is that his work is generally accepted as factual, objective and unbiased.
-7 million copies of his reports have been downloaded from the Solhaam website so far, and have changed and are changing the way in which people live, think and behave.
+More than 7 million copies of his reports have been downloaded from the Solhaam website so far, and have changed and are changing the way in which people live, think and behave.
 The Twenty Most Popular Downloads

 Books by Manfred Davidmann